MicrosoftDocs/query-docs/query-languages/dax/next-function-dax.md

 # NEXT

-Used in Visual Caculations only.
-Retrieves a value in the next row of an axis in the data grid.
+Used in visual calculations only.
+Retrieves a value in the next row of an axis in the visual matrix.

 ## Syntax